• Skip to main content

 Notes

-4. To cook vegetable, mix coconut milk and broth (or water) on low flame so the fat in coconut milk doesn’t split.
+3. To cook vegetables, mix coconut milk and broth (or water) on a low flame so the fat in coconut milk doesn’t split.

-5. Add juice of lime and fish sauce after removing the pot from heat.
+4. Add juice of lime and fish sauce after removing the pot from the heat.

 Nutritional Info – Please keep in mind that nutritional information provided is only a rough estimate and can vary greatly based on products used.